-- 6.5.2 For the Beginner (on Practice Chanter) grade, every competitor will be awarded a prize, up to a maximum of 6 competitors. - 6.5.3 The Adjudicator's decision shall prevail in determining the merits of each performance, and his/her decision shall be final. - 6.5.4 No ties are permitted.
+- 6.5.2 If there is only one competitor in an event, the adjudicator(s) shall confer and make a documented decision as to whether the performance is worthy of being awarded first prize. - 6.5.3 For the Beginner (on Practice Chanter) grade, every competitor will be awarded a prize, up to a maximum of 6 competitors. - 6.5.4 The Adjudicator's decision shall prevail in determining the merits of each performance, and his/her decision shall be final. - 6.5.5 No ties are permitted.